Analyzing aiR for Review results

 Predictions versus document coding

 Even though aiR refers to the relevance, key, and issue fields during its analysis, it does not actually write to these fields.
+It is not coding the documents or writing to the coding fields.
 All of aiR's results are stored in aiR-specific fields, such as the Prediction field.
 This makes it easier to compare aiR's predictions to human coding while refining the prompt criteria.

 For ideas on how to integrate aiR for Review results into a larger review workflow, see Using aiR for Review with Review Center.